 Understanding the response of a solid to applied magnetic or electric fields is of both fundamental and applied interest.
-Two standard examples are that metals can be distinguished from insulators by their screening of an applied electric field, and superconductors from metals by their exclusion of magnetic field (the Meissner effect).
+Two standard examples are that metals can be distinguished from insulators by their screening of an applied electric field and superconductors from metals by their exclusion of magnetic field (the Meissner effect).
 Magnetoelectric response in insulators has been studied for many years and is currently undergoing a renaissance driven by the availability of new materials.
 The linear response of this type is the magnetoelectric polarizability: in "multiferroic" materials that break parity and time-reversal symmetries, an applied electric field creates a magnetic dipole moment and a magnetic field creates an electric dipole moment, and several applications have been proposed for such responses.
 Such responses are observed in a variety of materials and from a variety of mechanisms.
-From a theoretical point of view, the most intriguing part of the polarizability is that due to the orbital motion of electrons, because the orbital motion couples to the vector potential rather than the more tangible magnetic field.
+From a theoretical point of view, the most intriguing part of the polarizability is that part due to the orbital motion of electrons, because the orbital motion couples to the vector potential rather than the more tangible magnetic field.

-The orbital magnetoelectric polarizability has also been studied recently in non-magnetic materials known as "topological insulators."
-These insulators have Bloch wavefunctions with unusual topological properties, that lead to a magnetoelectric response described by an $\mathbf{E} \cdot \mathbf{B}$ term in their effective electromagnetic Lagrangians, with a quantized coefficient.
-This coupling, known as "axion electrodynamics" and originally studied in the 1980s, was computed in a previous paper by three of the present authors using a semiclassical approach to compute dP/dB, the polarization response to an applied magnetic field.
+The orbital magnetoelectric polarizability (OMP) has also been studied recently in nonmagnetic materials known as "topological insulators."
+These insulators have Bloch wave functions with unusual topological properties that lead to a magnetoelectric response described by an $\mathbf{E} \cdot \mathbf{B}$ term in their effective electromagnetic Lagrangians, with a quantized coefficient.
+Qi, Hughes, and Zhang (QHZ) gave a formula for the coefficient of this term.
+For the specific case of topological band insulators, their result reproduces earlier formulas for the relevant topological invariant4-6 but it is more generally valid: it describes a contribution to the magnetoelectric polarizability not just in topological insulators but in any band insulator.
+Their formula has a periodicity or ambiguity by $e^2/h$ that is related to the possibility of surface quantum Hall layers on a three-dimensional sample and generalizes the ambiguity of ordinary polarization.

-However, in a general material, the semiclassical ap-
+The same $\mathbf{E} \cdot \mathbf{B}$ coupling, known as "axion electrodynamics" and originally studied in the 1980s, was obtained in a previous paper by three of the present authors using a semiclassical approach to compute dP/dB, the polarization response to an applied magnetic field.
+However, in a general material that semiclassical approach leads to an explicit formula for only part of the orbital magnetoelectric polarizability, the part found by QHZ.
+The remainder, which is generically nonvanishing in materials that break inversion and time-reversal symmetries, is expressed only implicitly in terms of the modification of the Bloch wave functions by the magnetic field.

-proach only leads to an explicit formula for part of the orbital magnetoelectric polarizability.
-The remainder, which is generically nonvanishing in materials that break inversion and time-reversal symmetries, is expressed only implicitly in terms of the modification of the Bloch wavefunctions by the magnetic field; similarly the remaining terms do not appear in the result of Ref.
-3. In this paper, we develop a more microscopic approach that enables us to compute all terms in the orbital response explicitly in terms of the unperturbed wavefunctions, thereby opening the door to realistic calculations using modern band-structure methods (e.g., in the context of densityfunctional theory).
+In this paper, we develop a more microscopic approach that enables us to compute all terms in the orbital response explicitly in terms of the unperturbed wave functions, thereby opening the door to realistic calculations using modern band-structure methods (e.g., in the context of densityfunctional theory).
 Moreover, beyond its importance for computation, this expression clarifies the physical origins of the orbital magnetoelectric polarizability and resolves some issues that arose in previous efforts to describe the "toroidal moment" in periodic systems.